makinacorpus/DbToolsBundle/docs/content/stats.md

  - table size on disk,
  - table indices size on disk,
  - row count,
- - sequentials read and index read counts (PostgreSQL only),
+ - sequential read and index read counts (PostgreSQL only),
  - index row fetch count (PostgreSQL only),
  - maintenance tasks such as `analyze` and `vacuum` count and date (PostgreSQL only),
  - and much more information, whenever the RDBMS allows you to get it.